belyalov/open-zwave-mqtt/README.md

 This will living room dimmer level to `90` :~)

 ## Topic Map
 By default application will publish **all** topics from your OpenZWave configuration.
-However, sometimes you may want to filter some topics our / rename them.
+However, sometimes you may want to filter some topics out / rename them.
 That could be done by creating simple text file with mappings, like:
 ```
 # Comments start with "#"